Ablaq Palace: Description

 The palace's name derived from the red-and-black ablaq masonry that marked its exterior.
 It may have been partly inspired by the palace of the same name that Sultan Baybars had built in Damascus in 1264 and in which al-Nasir resided when he visited that city.
 The palace was used for regular receptions and private ceremonies.
 It was connected to the nearby Great Iwan by a private passage or corridor which led to the sultan's entrance in the back wall of that building.
 The walls of the palace itself formed a part of the new outer boundary of the Citadel's enclosure: it was located on an escarpment overlooking the city below, and the escarpment, along with the foundation walls of the palace, acted as the effective outer wall of the Citadel at its western corner.
 Because of this, al-Nasir was able to build a loggia on the side of the palace from which he could freely observe the activities in the stables and in the maydan (hippodrome) at the foot of the Citadel below, as well as a private door and staircase which gave him direct access between the palace and the hippodrome.

+Fragments of glass mosaic decoration found in the excavated reception hall at the Citadel (possibly part of the Ablaq Palace), currently displayed at the National Museum of Egyptian Civilization.

 The interior layout of the palace consisted of a large qa'a (reception hall) courtyard with two unequal iwans (vaulted chambers open on one side) facing each other and a central dome in the middle.
 The larger iwan, on the northwestern side, gave access to the outside loggia with views of the city, while the southeastern one gave access to the private passage to the Great Iwan.
 This also served as the throne room of the palace complex.
 From here one could access three "inner palaces" with the same layout but located on different levels, with the last two reached by stairs.
 These palace sections were lined up in a row and all faced in the same direction, apparently so that every qa'a had a similar view of the city from its northwestern iwan.
 From these inner palaces the Sultan could also access the buildings of his harem (where his wives and concubines lived) in the southeastern part of the Citadel.
 According to historical chronicles, the palace complex was richly decorated with marble floors, marble and gold paneling (dadoes), windows of coloured glass from Cyprus, Arabic inscriptions, colorful mosaics with mother-of-pearl that featured floral patterns, and gilded ceilings painted in lapis lazuli blue.

-View from the terrace south of the Mosque of Muhammad Ali: on the left, the corner structure partially exposes the ruins of what may be the lower levels of the former Ablaq Palace.
+View from the terrace south of the Mosque of Muhammad Ali.
+The corner of the terrace exposes a ruined substructure that may be the former lower levels of the Ablaq Palace.